dbrabon/file_adoption/README.md

 2. Click **Scan Now** to see a list of files that would be adopted.
 3. Review the results and click **Adopt** to create the file entities.

+## Items per Run

+The `items_per_run` setting defines how many files are scanned in each batch.
+Larger values mean more files are processed before control returns to the browser, reducing the number of passes needed to complete a scan.
+The default is 20 but the value can be raised up to 500.
+Increasing this limit is especially helpful during manual scans where higher batch sizes dramatically shorten the time it takes for results to appear.

 ## Drush Scanning

 Scanning can also be performed from the command line.
 The `file_adoption:scan`